-The loon room on the first floor of the lodge is getting a refresh.
+The Loon Room on the first floor of the lodge is getting a refresh.
 Each lodge room is themed to reflect the uniqueness of the north woods of Maine in true luxury.
 This room centers around the beauty of the loons and others birds you will find here.
 We have started with the bathroom.
 A new vanity has been designed with natural black slate counter top and rustic wood, natural birch inlays and unique black baskets filled with soft luxurious towels.
 We kept the hand carved mirror that matches the popular poster bed.
 New shower curtains were created to reflect the black and white of the loon and will be carried out in the updating in the bedroom to come.
-So watch for more changes or just come visit us in Greenville, Maine, the gateway to the North woods.
+So watch for more changes or just come visit us in Greenville, Maine- the gateway to the North woods for luxury lodging in Maine at it’s finest.

 Archive for the ‘decorating’ Category